avidrunner87/daily-planner/README.md

 # daily-planner

 ## Description
- A simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+ A simple calendar application that allows a user to save events for each hour of the day.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by javaScript and jQuery.

 ### User Story
 **AS AN** employee with a busy schedule<br>